USV Local Schools

 3. Shorts, dresses and skirts must be fingertip in length.

-4. No tank tops, undershirts, halter shirts or blouses exposing the
+4. No spaghetti strap tank tops, undershirts, or halter shirts will

 5. Shoes must be worn at all times.